VCDH/fietsviewer/workers/readme.txt

     if the script defines other functions, it must do so in its own namespace, or as global functions with the name of the worker in the name of the function;
     data-availability is checked by the main result-processor and only qualifying markers are provided for the worker-process (`request_details` is modified accordingly).
 - report.inc.php
-    script that prepares display in report.php;
+    script that prepares a custom display in report.php (worker.json report.type = "custom");
     report.php will provide the contents of the return value (provided by the worker_process() function) from the database.

 Specific documentation for this should be provided at a later date.